adke/adke/README.md

 - :coffee:Currently, I am continuing to hone my skills in Java, learning about Iterative and Recursive Algorithims in great dept. Later on, I will be looking at Dynamic Data Structures, specifically Linked Lists and Array Lists.
-Hopefully as I make progress in this exciting and long coding journey, I can make a front-end developed website that will list all the accomplishments I have made, using my software knowledge.
+I am also working with C++ for my programming course in university.
+Hopefully as I make progress in this exciting and long coding journey, I can make a developed website/portfolio that will list all the accomplishments I have made, using my software knowledge.

 - :computer:I have listed some of the projects that I have done onto this portfolio.
 I hope you enjoy it and see, some of my skills and talents in